See the Republic of Ireland by Train

 Day 3 – Head West to Galway

 Journey by train through the centre of Ireland to Galway for a 1-night stay.
-As we approach Galway the coastal stretch along Galway Bay affords views as far as the hills of the Burren on a clear day.
-Arriving at lunchtime gives us the opportunity to visit Galway's famous bustling street market.
+As you approach Galway the coastal stretch along Galway Bay affords views as far as the hills of the Burren on a clear day.
+Arriving at lunchtime gives you the opportunity to visit Galway's famous bustling street market.

 Day 4 – West Clare Railway

-We travel south to Ennis before a road transfer takes us to Moyasta Junction, headquarters of the West Clare Railway.
-Here we immerse ourselves in steam, nostalgia and times past.
-Later, we continue on to Limerick for a 2-night stay, stopping off en route at the enchanting Vandeleur Walled Garden in Kilrush.
+You travel south to Ennis before a road transfer takes you to Moyasta Junction, headquarters of the West Clare Railway.
+Here you can immerse yourselves in steam, nostalgia and times past.
+Later, you continue on to Limerick for a 2-night stay, stopping off en route at the enchanting Vandeleur Walled Garden in Kilrush.

 Day 5 – Limerick at Leisure